BioPath: Biohazards Medical Monitoring Policy

 Reports all potential exposures.

 These forms should be completed at the time a department fills a vacant position in instances where it has been determined that oversight is necessary due to the potential for exposure to biohazards.
-These forms should also be completed any time an individual’s duties change such that they will be covered under this Program.
+These forms should also be completed any time an individual’s exposure potential changes and on an annual basis.

 - The participant’s UFID must be included on the form.
 Lack of this UFID will prevent the SHCC review process.